delexii/bookmarks-manager/README.md

 - [ ] Tag bookmarks into categories
 - [ ] Filter bookmarks by tag
 - [ ] Users are restricted to manage only their own bookmarks

+## How to install the project

+- fork this repo
+- clone to your own repo
+- push any updates
+  `bundle install`
+  `rspec`

 ## User Stories